trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 #Platform Deployment Manual

-**Note: This information is intended for internal Intel use only.
-Relevant information will be extracted and presented in a public documentation web page for users.**

 # 1 Introduction

-Welcome to the TAP 0.8 Platform Deployment Manual.
+Welcome to the TAP NG Platform Deployment Manual.

 The goal of this document is to explain TAP deployment automation and its architecture design, and how to perform essential maintenance procedures.